kolimbet/blog-composition-back/README.md

 php artisan migrate --seed
 ```

-If you used seeds, then when rolling back the database using the migrate:rollback command, clear the /storage/app/seeds/avatars and /storage/app/seeds/posts folders.
+If you used seeds, then when rolling back the database using the migrate:rollback command, clear the /storage/app/seeds/images folder.

 Set rights: